Bright-Computing/interactions/README.md

 ```

 That execution is comprised of 2 interactions: `hadoop271_nohb_nozk_instance` and `hadoop_instance_install`.
-The first one is defined in terms of what a user has to decided or get to install a Hadoop instance:
+The first one is defined in terms of what a user has to decide or get to install a Hadoop instance:
 a xml file layouting the cluster, the Hadoop tarball, and the name they want to give the instance (in the
 next section we show how to define that interaction, here only what it does). `hadoop_instance_install`
 installs the hadoop instance assuming some things are defined (e.g, those defined by `hadoop271_nohb_nozk_instance`).